jaydenireland/SlackApprove/README.md

 ---
-This project is not meant to be used in a dev or proudction environment is mostly for fun.
+This project is not meant to be used in a dev or production environment.
 It "demonstrates interacting with the WordPress plugin API, object oriented programming and has some basic interaction with the WordPress database".
+Since this was just a demonstration, the link to approve posts that is sent to Slack doesn't even have any authentication.
+It just takes a post ID and is wide open.
+I think if I were to include dependencies in this project I would pass a signed jwt with the id to the Slack message.